NanjiDesuKa/Java-Game-Projects/README.md

 North Korea Simulator:
 The high school Magnum Opus (my best work in high school).
-Entertaining luck-based text game about being a peasant, elite, or dictator of North Korea.
+Exaggerated luck-based text game about North Korea.
 Not 100% accurate but still fun to play.
 Solo Project.